Pavani-Thrimavithana/Implement-CSRF--Protection-via-STP/ReadMe.txt

 2.Place the Implement-CSRF-Protection-via-STP folder inside htdocs or www directory.
 3.Access using localhost/Implement-CSRF-Protection-via-STP
 4.Use the credentials admin for both username and password.

+Blog related to this project can be assess through https://medium.com/@yasarathrima/cross-site-request-forgery-protection-part-1-5e4d00498238